Public Relations Internships

-To qualify for internship credit, you musts complete the online application form found on this website.
-Once the PR internship coordinator approves your internship application, you will be registered for the class through the JMC office.
+Once you’ve found an approved internship you must complete the online application form found below.
+After the PR internship coordinator approves your internship application, the JMC scheduler will email you instructions on how to register for the internship course.
 All summer internships are listed in the Summer III session, but your reporting obligations begin when the internship begins.

 If you have questions, see the internship coordinator.
 Internships can be valuable tools for future jobs.
 Take them seriously, show up with a positive attitude, and do a good job.
-Good luck!